transformgovsg/zing/docs/adr/0001-record-architecture-decisions.md

 ## ⚖️ Consequences

-- **Advantages 👍:**
+### Advantages

 - Provides clear documentation of architectural choices and their rationale.
 - Facilitates onboarding of new team members.
 - Helps maintain architectural consistency over time.
 - Avoids relearning or re-debating past decisions.

-- **Disadvantages 👎:**
+### Disadvantages

 - Requires discipline to create and maintain ADRs.
 - Adds a small overhead to the decision-making process.

-- **Neutral Considerations 👀:**
+### Neutral Considerations

 - ADRs capture the _why_ behind a decision at a point in time; the codebase remains the source of truth for the _what_ and _how_.